 Micro Layouts for Ease of Moving

 This HO scale micro layout was one of 3 proposed to be built to replace the Dolton / Illinook / Blue Island / Barr layout.
 With the possibility of an impending move some time in 2020, I decided that it would be best to minimise the layout moving stress and dismantle the previous modules in favour of some smaller and easier to move modules.
 The 3 micro layouts were the result, with a possible 2 more easily stored ans set up ultra-micro layouts.

 The “Petra Pizza” is a 600mm x 600mm square (approx. 4 square feet) layout, with a single circle of track, with mountainous scenery, and very tight curves (for HO scale).
-It represents a small quarry branch to a small fictional town called Petra somewhere in Maryland, USE, which is also the location of a quarry which is the main industry served by the branch and the only industry modelled on the layout.
+It represents a small quarry branch to a small fictional town called Petra somewhere in the mountains of Maryland, USA, which is also the location of a quarry which is the main industry served by the branch and the only industry modelled on the layout.